 by Drake Lawrence

-Government Innovation in Minnesota highlights stories of innovation from government offices around the state of Minnesota and the Native nations that share its geography.
+On occasion, the Humphrey School of Public Affairs highlights stories of innovation from government offices around the state of Minnesota and the Native nations that share its geography.
 We spoke with the Phillips Indian Educators attendance workgroup, which has for years worked to promote the attendance of Native students in the Minneapolis Public School district.
-“This project illustrates the importance of building programs based on the needs of the communities they serve," said GIMN selection panel member and Humphrey School instructor Sandy Wolfe Wood.
-"The Phillips Indian Educators Workgroup has issued a clarion call to those in government: listen to and engage with community members as you seek to address problems in that community.”

 In Minneapolis Public Schools (MPS), the low attendance rate of Native students is a chronic problem.
 But the Phillips Indian Educators attendance workgroup — an expansive and highly collaborative effort of devoted community organizations and government offices — has for years aimed to reach each K-12 Native student in the district and affirm their participation in their own education.